 Open Thread was released by Google as an open-source implementation of the Thread protocol and is freely available for developers on Github.
 This allows developers to develop products that can support the thread protocol.
 But all commercial products need to be certified by the Thread group before they can be used by customers.

 BLE-mesh as a standard has been available since 2017 and has been used in the smart lighting space and Spintly has used its wireless access control solution.
 The major difference between BLE-mesh & Thread is that Thread is a fully IP based network where each note can be addressed using an IP address from the outside world, while BLE mesh devices have mesh addresses and Gateway is the only device that can recognize BLE-mesh devices.
-This works in the favour of Thread as many native IP based applications can now seamlessly communicate with thread devices.
+This works in the favor of Thread as many native IP based applications can now seamlessly communicate with thread devices.

 Thread as a standard is driven by industry leaders like Google, Apple, Amazon and others to ensure interoperability.
 Thread is also a part of IP-Blis, which is a standard of standards.
 This allows wireless protocols like Thread or Zigbee to communicate with devices that are using existing standards like BACnet, KNX or DALI.
 Interoperability and backward compatibility are very important to gradually transition to a wireless solution.